 When it comes to leashes, a flat, nylon leash is a good starter.
 Nylons are washable and come in many different colors to complement your puppy’s fur or match the season.

 It is a commonly known fact that puppies love to chew - and nothing is off limits!
-While you probably won’t be able to stop your puppy from chewing, giving them chew toys minimizes the damage they do to your home.
+While you probably won’t be able to stop your puppy from chewing, giving them chew toys scratches the itch a little and minimizes the damage they do to your home.

 It’s important to know that puppies don’t chew just for the sake of chewing.

 Around four months old, puppies start to teethe as adult teeth, and molars replace their baby teeth.
 As any parent of a teething baby knows, teething is painful, so your puppy will need ways to reduce the discomfort of sore gums.

 So, don’t just buy toys for the sake of buying toys.
 Buying good toys that actually help your puppy’s overall health.